Ambah: Schools and colleges

 Ambah has several primary, secondary, and higher secondary schools.
 Almost 200+ schools.

 Ambah Post Graduate College

 Ambah Post Graduate College was established in 1959 as the first academic institution of higher learning in the town.
 It was given autonomous status in 1989 by the University Grants Commission (UGC) and is approved by the state government and the Jiwaji University, Gwalior in recognition of its performance and its potential.
-Since its establishment, the college has played a vital role in providing quality education in the town and the adjacent villages.